Ncam00/javascript-carnival/whack-a-mole/whack-a-mole-README.md

 let randomCell = cellsArray[randomIndex]
 ```

 Note: This game board consists of 25 cells, stored in 5 rows of 5.
 Your random indexer should start at 0 and stop at the end of the array, otherwise it will try to access cells that don't exist and you will get an "indexer out of bounds" error.
-It would probably be better to use the length of the array instead of a hard coded number, like `let randomIndex = getRandomNumber(0, theNameOfYourArray.length)`.
+It would probably be better to use the length of the array instead of a hard coded number, like `let randomIndex = getRandomNumber(0, theNameOfYourArray.length - 1)`.
+We do `.length - 1`, again, to avoid accidentally overshooting the bounds of the array.
+Because arrays start counting at 0, an array with
+3 things in it (a `.length` of `3`) only has valid indexes at [0], [1] and [2].

 #### Show the mole